Embedding Guide

 int main(void) {

-ZymVM* vm = zym_newVM();
+ZymVM* vm = zym_newVM(NULL);

 ZymChunk* chunk = zym_newChunk(vm);

-// Read and preprocess entry file
+// Read, register, and preprocess the entry file.

 const char* entry_file = "main.zym";